moneyhub/categorisation-etl/readme.md

 Before running the project, make sure you have:

-- Created a new API user
-- Created an account
 - Run `npm ci` to install dependencies
+- Add client config to `/config/client.js`
+- Run `npm run create-account` if required

 ## Running